cytoscape/py4cytoscape/README.md

 This project uses PyCharm because of its excellent code management and debugging features.

 Over time, py4cytoscape functionality should match RCy3 functionality.
 Once that occurs, novel Py2Cytoscape functions will be added to both as appropriate.
+The official Automation API definition met by both RCy3 and py4cytoscape is [here](https://docs.google.com/spreadsheets/d/1XLWsKxGLqcBWLzoW2y6HyAUU2jMXaEaWw7QLn3NE5nY/edit?usp=sharing).
+The API is versioned, and you can see which API version RCy3 or py4cytoscape implements by executing the cytoscape_version_info() or cytoscapeVersionInfo() function.

 An overall scorecard comparing Py2Cytoscape, ``RCy3`` and ``py4cytoscape`` can be found [here](https://docs.google.com/spreadsheets/d/1uhBTbOMI4QMKUpLaOTuf6BP5wgqU6-pOzkj6BNmC4CY/edit?usp=sharing).
 Pay close attention to columns E and F, which show how much of RCy3 is reflected in py4cytoscape.

 # Documentation